 What Is LLM Visibility and Why Is It Crucial for AI-Driven SEO?

-LLM visibility is the measurable presence of your content within AI-generated answers across models.
+LLM visibility (also referred to as AI answer visibility or AI assistant visibility) is the measurable presence of your content within AI-generated answers across models.
 It’s different from traditional SEO because visibility now includes citation frequency in model outputs, not only SERP rankings.

 Recent research and market shifts indicate growing traffic referrals from generative engines.
 That makes citation share a meaningful KPI for content and brand teams.